Witness amazing wildlife and learn the history of Buddhism in Sri Lanka

 Special Experience: We'll explore the local market and see how a typical family from town would shop for a meal.
 We'll then learn to prepare a Sri Lankan meal with the locals and enjoy the results for lunch.

-Today is free for you to relax and enjoy this stunning location and the resort atmosphere.
+Today is free for you to relax and enjoy the resort atmosphere and your beautiful surroundings.
 [B,D]

 This morning we depart for Kandy, Sri Lanka's cultural heart, the former capital of Ceylon and the last seat of the Sinhalese Kingdom.
 Along the way we'll stop at a spice plantation in Matale that grows a variety of spices for which the country is famous, such as cinnamon, pepper and nutmeg.
 Arriving in Kandy, we'll visit the Gem Museum.
-Kandy is a great place to buy gemstones such as sapphires, rubies, tourmalines and spinals and we'll see a workshop and the design, cutting, polishing and setting processes.
+Kandy is a great place to buy gemstones such as sapphires, rubies, tourmalines and spinals, and learn about the design, cutting, polishing and setting processes in a workshop.
 [B,D]

-Special Experience: Today we board the train to Kadugannawa.
-We'll visit the National Railway Museum, housing a collection of old engines, locomotives, rail cars, trolleys and carriages from the past 150 years of railway service in Sri Lanka.
+Special Experience: Visit the National Railway Museum, housing a collection of old engines, locomotives, rail cars, trolleys and carriages from the past 150 years of railway service in Sri Lanka.

 We'll then continue to Colombo by coach.
 The afternoon is free for you to enjoy before tonight's group farewell dinner.
 [B,D]